OCA/l10n-mexico/l10n_mx_toponyms/README.rst

 This module extends the functionality of Odoo to add Mexican toponyms according with the catalogues publised by SAT on the CFDI 3.3 specification

-Currently this catalogues are supported:
+Currently these catalogues are supported:

 * Paises
 * Estados
 * Colonias
 * Localidades (Ciudades)
 * Municipios
 * CP

 Installation
 ============